Qatar National Library: New Library building

 QNL's new building, designed by Dutch architect Rem Koolhaas, was completed and opened to the public in a soft opening in November 2017.
 The state-of-the-art library facilities include a variety of collaborative and individual learning spaces, a children's library, a teen and young adult collection, computer labs, digital media production facilities, performance spaces, a restaurant and a café, an assistive technology area, and a writing center.

 On 16 April 2018, the QNL held its official inauguration ceremony.
 It comprised a grand ceremony in which His Highness the Emir Sheikh Tamim bin Hamad al-Thani placed the one-millionth book on the shelves of QNL.
 The library's one million books collection includes 137,000 children books and 35,000 books for teenagers.

 The library issued a competition in which members of Qatar Foundation could name the upcoming cafe.
 Three separate winners picked the winning name "Safahat," which means pages in Arabic.
 The cafe opened and began serving the public in late September 2018.
 Membership of the library is free for anyone holding a Qatar ID.

 Events and exhibitions

 The library features various exhibitions that take place in various spots around the building.

 The Qatar Philharmonic Orchestra performs monthly for the public for free.
 More than 80 other free events are held at the library every month, including a knitting group activity, where women come every Thursday and sit for four hours.

+In April 2018, the QNL opened the 'Arab and German Tales – Transcending Cultures' exhibition, which was part of the Qatar Germany Year of Culture.
+The QNL hosted various events related to the Qatar – Indonesia Year of Culture 2023 including a writing challenge called 'November Novel', in which writers were encouraged to write 50,000 words within the month.

+In January 2024, the QNL hosted the Inaugural "Teaching and Learning Qatari History" Forum.
+The QNL also hosted a number of events in February 2024 in connection with the Qatari National Sports Day.